intel/intel-xai-tools/fuzz/README.md

 Remember that the test may not be designed to exercise all the instrumented code, only a certain part or parts of it.
 It can be more helpful to look at the individual file coverage than the total.

+The coverage report can also be viewed interactively, to inspect files or functions executed, using html:

+`cd ../fuzz/htmlcov && python3 -m http.server`

+Open http://localhost:8000/index.html in a web browser.

 ### Leak Detection

 If you're using a Python extension module that interfaces with C code, you might encounter memory leaks due to improper memory management in the C layer.
 Here's an example of how a memory leak might be reported: